 A theological essay (minimum four pages) on Jesus in the Gospels and the cross of Christ.
 What do the Gospels say about the God who is really God?
 What does the cross of Jesus mean?
 How is the Cross central to Christian faith and practice?
 Most important, how is the cross the revelation of the God who is really God, i.e., who is the God whom Jesus reveals in his life and death on the cross?

-Sources: Primary: Lane, Christ at the Centre, chapter 3 (in e-packet).
+Sources: Primary: Christ at the Centre, chapter 3.

-Primary: The Gospels of Luke and John

-Secondary: Parrella, chapters 2 and 3 (in e-packet).

-Secondary: Weaver, chapters 1 and 2.
+Primary: The Gospels of Luke and John Parrella, chapters 2 and 3.
+Feldmeier, chapters 1 and 2.